boyter/boyter.org/content/posts/expert-excuses-for-not-writing-unit-tests.md

 Also note that the above is written to only work on unix style operating systems.
 This is another advantage you can use!
 Write some tests so they are unix specific, then in another file write them to be windows specific.
 If challenged point out that you use X in production so the tests should be specific to that, and when the other style is picked up mention landing a contract with a new customer who uses the other OS.

+For further marks have another test which changes the permissions of the file, or better yet multiple.
+Remove write access.
+Change the owner.
+Make the file immutable.
+Attempt to rename it to reserved windows file names such as CON.
+All of which will cause random fails after multiple runs.

+If you have concurrent code then launch concurrent tests.
+These Heisenbug's are your greatest ally in creating a flaky test suite.

  > **HANDY TIP:**
- > The use of docker in CI/CD allows you to get really creative.
+ > The use of docker and other container layers in CI/CD allows you to get really creative.
 Build a layer that adds 3000 new users and watch the image size blow up to hundreds of gigabytes which will likely crash the build agent.
 Say you were testing how the application performs when running against files with multiple owners.

 ### What not to test

 If you are forced to write tests you can start by being selective.
-Tests for setters and getters not only make you look good, but for dynamic languages you can go to town testing all sorts of stuff.
+Tests for setters and getters not only make you look good from a metrics point of view, but for dynamic languages you can go to town testing all sorts of stuff.
 Be sure that your method expecting an integer fails gracefully when passed an array.
 With a little creativity you can auto generate most of these.
 For everything else follow the following rules.

- - Never test any error case because your code is error free
+ - Never test any error case because your code is naturally error free
  - Never test return codes because it never happens and slows the test suite down
  - Never test anything that requires you to mock.
-After all mocking is the work of the devil and a classic anti-pattern.
+After all mocking is the work of the devil and a anti-pattern.
  - Only test for success under ideal situations.
 You code is a perfect snowflake.
  - Only write integration tests and make them as flaky as possible to further your cause.
 See how to write flaky tests.

-## Generic Fall-back Excuses
+## List Generic Fall-back Excuses

 For any piece of code the following excuses are usually applicable.
 Feel free to use any at random or in order.
 Remember to cycle though them over time to avoid your excuses being picked up.